ManuPaz/algorithmic-trading/README.md

 # Algorithmic trading
-In this proyect there are several scripts to download data from free financials API's such as Finhub or Yahoo Finance and use them to backtest diferent algorithmic strategies, or to apply filters with a programatic market screener.
+In this project there are several scripts to download data from free financials API's such as Finhub or Yahoo Finance and use them to backtest diferent algorithmic strategies, or to apply filters with a programatic market screener.
 ## Proyect structure
 With  **index/main_load_data** data is downloaded and saved in  **StocksSummary** and then in a pickle object.
 When   **index/main_load_data** is executed with different stocks the pickle object is updated so previuos data is not deleted, just modified or extended with new stocks.
 **StocksSummary** keeps differente info, but mainly: on one side actual stocks info to use in the screener and on the other side a list of **Stock** objects, where each stock keeps its historic financial series.